peroksid/uk_postcode/docs/README.rst

 The net state is change syncronously with input chars.
 States divide in 3 kinds:
  - Structure states indicate the structure reached (S_).
 Become active when preceding transition becomes active.
  - Receptor states, represent predicates (logical conditions) based on type receptor class and it's arguments.
-(X_, C_, R_, AE_, ARI).
+(X_, C_, R_, AE_, ARI_ - see handlers.py).
 Link from a receptor to a transition is always labelled with "+" or "-", thus allowing or forbidding transition to become active.
 All positives and no negatives connections must be on for transition to become active.
  - Accumulator states (A_).
 Add current input char to corresponding part of context dictionary.

+File postal.dot contains graphs grouping states and transitions closely related to each other.